 Fusion Cares jumped at the chance to organize a volunteering event with the Forest Preserves.
 Arriving in the morning, we were greeted by the beatific scene of Ida lake in the distance and bright sunlight filtered through tall leafy trees.
 It was invigorating to breathe such fresh air and stand in that expansive green space after months of COVID enforced stay-at-home orders.
 Everyone was decked out in the Fusion Cares volunteer T-shirt and Fusion face masks and ready to break a sweat.

-Our guide George, effusive and charismatic, explained all the different plant species that live in Sundown Meadow and why the Buckwheat tree was a particular nuisance.
-He provided us with saws, clippers, and our mission for the day; cut down and burn as many Buckwheat trees as possible so they do not choke out the native vegetation of Sundown Meadow.
-Two bonfires were built to burn the Buckwheat trees which we would fell, cut into four feet pieces, de-branch with the clippers and chuck into the fire.
+Our guide George, effusive and charismatic, explained all the different plant species that live in Sundown Meadow and why the Buckthorn tree was a particular nuisance.
+He provided us with saws, clippers, and our mission for the day; cut down and burn as many Buckthorn trees as possible so they do not choke out the native vegetation of Sundown Meadow.
+Two bonfires were built to burn the Buckthorn trees which we would fell, cut into four feet pieces, de-branch with the clippers and chuck into the fire.
 It was hard work, but everyone was energized and smiling under their mask.
 We would take breaks by finding a distant log to sit on and sip water while enjoying a few minutes of maskless freedom.

 This wasn’t the first time Fusionites banned together to do our part to help nature.
 Fusion Cares (prior to the complications with COVID-19) organizes at least 2 park clean-up events a year with great turnout and fantastic results.
 These outdoor events not only help our environment, but present a wonderful bonding opportunity devoid of the stressors of the office.
 This year, many of the events Fusion Cares have been virtual but we endeavor to keep organizing the outdoor events by putting safety first.